timsliu/pycli/README.md

 ## [Installation](#installation)

-To install PyCli, first clone the repository using the terminal:
+The installation instructions require the user to have some familiarity with using the terminal.To install PyCli, first clone the repository using the terminal:

 ```
 git clone https://github.com/timsliu/pycli.git